OfficeDev/hands-on-labs/O3653/O3653-22 Synchronize Outlook data/Lab.md

 In this lab, you will use the Outlook Mail REST API to synchronize messages from a user's inbox with a MongoDB database.

 ## Overview
-The [Outlook Mail REST API](https://msdn.microsoft.com/office/office365/APi/mail-rest-operations) now has the capabilities to [synchronize messages](https://msdn.microsoft.com/office/office365/APi/mail-rest-operations#Synchronizemessagespreview) with your application's data store.
+The Outlook Mail REST API now has the capabilities to synchronize messageswith your application's data store.
 This allows your app to retrieve only the changes to a message collection since the last sync.

-This can be paired with the [Outlook Notifications API](https://msdn.microsoft.com/office/office365/APi/notify-rest-operations) to get near real-time updates and keep your data store in constant sync with the user's mailbox.
+This can be paired with the Outlook Notifications API to get near real-time updates and keep your data store in constant sync with the user's mailbox.

 ## Get an Office 365 developer environment